INTRODUCTION

 There is a serious threat in politics of creating echo chambers.
 Too often political speeches turn into flagrant boastings or attacks, signifying the candidate’s accomplishments and power by way of belittling its opponents.
 These acts, though described as political rhetoric, can neither employ nor attain persuasion.
 To persuade successfully, the speakers must pay attention to details, listen as much as they speak, invite utterances as much as they inform.
 I find Garsten’s (2009) rendition of persuasion in political discourse, Foss and Griffin’s (1995) invitational style and Lloyd’s (2021) theory of bridging rhetoric as similar.
 In turn, what Garsten (2009) and Foss and Griffin (1995) describe as persuasion without coercion or manipulation have much in common with Lloyd’s (2021) bridging rhetoric involving communities.
 Each of these performances work more for the audience than individuals, all three emphasise malleability in methodology and implementation, and expect to arrive at decisions through consensus instead of seeking for Truth.
 Putting these theories together, it becomes clear that the most enduring speeches in politics are those that persuade a heterogenous audience through meticulous deliberations.
 But I also wonder if all political speakers have the same authority or liberty to persuade through deliberations?
 What happens to speakers who are also representatives of various minority groups or other intersectional groups?
 Can deliberative practices be accessible to all citizens equally?
 There is always an element of risk, of chance and hence controversy in political speeches.
 Undoubtedly, all political speakers try to influence their audience, but for some this involves a greater degree of risk taking than others.
 In the case of women politicians in India, this frequently amounts to a double whammy.
 Firstly, since so few women get to stand as political candidates and represent a constituency of their choice, expertise, or background, those that do may continually have to keep their political masters happier than their electorate.
 Secondly, apart from being mired in all types of social pressures these women candidates may not be seen by their audience as empowered enough to bring any real change in the constituencies they represent.
 How then might women candidates create a model of deliberative persuasion that also allows the audience to perceive them as credible lawmakers?
 In the Indian political environment, this predicament can be resolved to some extent through the induction of a cultural vernacular or multiple flexible gender and identity affiliations formed through discursive interactions, that can bridge the gap between the audience and their elected representatives.
 In the case of women politicians especially, the initiation of this cultural vernacular becomes imperative since other than creating a space of familiarity and comfort with the audience, it secures a platform from which the speakers can voice their resistances to other oppressive regimes.

 For women in India, choosing a political career is neither easy nor popular.
-Casting their votes for women candidates after being persuaded by their campaign speeches do not come affably to a habitually recalcitrant audience, who are more interested in appraising those candidates on conservative gendered issues2 than their competence in politics.
+Casting their votes for women candidates after being persuaded by their campaign speeches do not come affably to a habitually recalcitrant audience, who are more interested in appraising those candidates on conservative gendered issues than their competence in politics.
 Such events remind us that for women in politics, as in most public life, gender is intricately linked with political performance and patriarchal ideology which play a crucial and decisive role in shaping electoral choices.
 In most historical instances, women leaders in the Indian context have been kept away from gaining access to public speaking, and even when they did, they had to fight an uphill battle to establish their integrity and commitment to political life.
 Even now, despite the crusades for equal opportunity and educational reform, women political candidates in India still struggle for acceptance beyond tokenism in all governmental settings.
 Although rhetorical readings of political speeches of women candidates have received considerable attention within language and gender research literature in Western academia, there has been very little research available on political speeches by women in India.
 The rhetorical interplay between language, identity and representation in this truly diverse multilingual landscape turns complex in small constituencies whose political leaders may come from wholly different geographical locations and culture.
-In remote and rural constituencies, the local culture is intricately woven into the fabric of language,3 so much so that the only way to persuade the audience is to establish an interpersonal communication with them, which prevents the candidate from being seen as just another political wanderer.
+In remote and rural constituencies, the local culture is intricately woven into the fabric of language, so much so that the only way to persuade the audience is to establish an interpersonal communication with them, which prevents the candidate from being seen as just another political wanderer.
 To achieve this for any politician is not an easy task but even harder for a woman candidate and is worthwhile to examine if we were to find functional and sustainable rhetorical models for women politicians.

 Persuasive political speeches are awash with features to impress, to appeal to the causes, sentiments, and habits of the audience.
 Yet, there is by no means an effortless way to accomplish this.
 It is this tactical disposition of political rhetoric that prevents it from being steered by either logic or emotions alone, although a neat amalgam between those two is perhaps too much to ask anyway.
 How then must we characterise the ilk of political speeches, specifically in economies as that of India, where the trimmings of reasoning and emotions still leave it wanting?
 For me it is in reading campaign speeches as an invitation to dissent, as a form of public reasoning as well as deliberation, that make them not about politics but rather a performance of politics.
 In my understanding, this is exactly what Moitra does in the two situations described earlier.
 In each event, she displays dissent and deliberation, negotiating her role as a woman politician.
 While in one she demands respectful attention from her mostly male colleagues, in the other she recognises that her women audience may not have as much freedom with their time as their male counterparts when attending political rallies.
 In each of these instances she situates herself beyond quotidian political duties and approaches her audience with an insight about their gender hierarchies and limitations and is subsequently applauded for her courage and compassion.
 To avoid becoming inimical, political rhetoric here reasons itself to be a site through which the orator mediates fears, hopes, prejudices and expectations of her audience.
 But for deliberations like these, most political speeches would be reduced to mere facts and entertainment.